United Carolina Bank

 United Carolina Bank (UCB) was a bank headquartered in Whiteville, North Carolina.
 It was formed in 1980 by the merger of four banks, including Waccamaw Bank of Whiteville.
-BB&T (now Truist Financial) acquired UCB in 1997.
+BB&T (now Truist) acquired UCB in 1997.

 History

 In 1926, business people in Whiteville raised $10,000 and started Waccamaw Bank and Trust, named for an area Lake Waccamaw and the Waccamaw River.

 American Bank & Trust of Monroe, North Carolina began May 5, 1930 in the Monroe Hotel after the bank failure of Bank of Union during the Great Depression.
 In 1970, it merged with Waccamaw Bank and Trust to form United Carolina Bancshares, though it kept the American name until 1979.
 UCB also took over Cape Fear Bank of Fayetteville, North Carolina and Capital National Bank of Raleigh, North Carolina.

 In 1981, UCB opened an 83,000 sqft operations center near Monroe, which employed 250 people.

 In 1982, UCB bought the Bank of Raeford.

 When E. Rhone Sasser became chief executive in 1983, UCB had $857 million in assets.

 In 1986, UCB took over Bank of Greer with $150 million in assets and eight offices in Greenville and Spartanburg Counties, for $284 million.
 The Bank of Greer offices began operating as United Carolina Bank of South Carolina.

 In 1987, UCB began opening branches in Winn-Dixies in North Carolina, joining Central Carolina Bank and Trust as the second bank in the state to open grocery store branches in North Carolina.
 The first branch was not a success, however, and the plan was dropped.

 Also in 1987, UCB announced a new four-story building to house 200 workers next to its headquarters in Whiteville, putting an end to rumors the bank would move its headquarters to Charlotte, where the Johnston Building was called the UCB Building.
 At the time, UCB had $1.9 billion in assets and 114 locations.
 380 of its employees worked in Whiteville, a town of 5565 people.